jonico/pscale-workflow-helper-scripts/README.md

 * [wait for deploy requests to be successfully merged](wait-for-deploy-request-merged.sh) (and get an update on the current migration status)
 * [connection string creation/parsing and extending scope of service tokens](create-database.sh)
 * examples on how to make use of those scripts ([branches](add-operation-column-and-index.sh), [credentials](create-database.sh), [deploy requests](merge-latest-open-deploy-request.sh))
+* [run pscale from a Docker container](https://github.com/jonico/pscale-cli-helper-scripts/blob/main/use-pscale-docker-image.sh) and still use your local config files, service tokens and port forwarding